suryakala1508/campaign-events/NOTES.md

 - I did not implement the optional `GET/campaigns/{campaign_id}/events` API because it was not required.

-- I did not work on deployment ,Kubernetes ,cloud setuo ,or authentication because they were not required for this assignment.
+- I did not work on deployment, Kubernetes, cloud setup, or authentication because they were not required for this assignment.

 ## If i had another day

 - I would move the current in-memory storage to a database.

 - I would implement the optional events listing API with pagination.

 - I would add more tests for large batches, late events, and failure cases.